If you feel like your job as a lawyer is stressful, you’re not alone.

 Chamomile, on the other hand, has been used for hundreds of years as a nerve tonic, relaxant, and sleep aid, and it’s also been proven to help “significantly” with moderate-to-severe symptoms of generalized anxiety disorder.

-So, if you’re feeling jittery and think reaching for a cup of coffee might help calm your nerves, think again.
-As it turns out, your favorite power-up may well be part of the problem.
+So, if you’re feeling jittery and think reaching for a cup of coffee, make a different choice, as coffee may be part of the problem.

 4) Get Some Exercise

-You may have to leave the office for this one.
-Take a walk around the block (unless you can find a way to add some type of exercise equipment in your office).
+Take a walk around the block or even around the office (or your house).
+Do some squats, pushups, or a couple of yoga movements.
 Exercise has been shown to reduce stress and improve mood for many verifiable and scientific reasons.

 According to the Mayo Clinic, engaging in physical activity pumps the “feel-good neurotransmitters called endorphins” to your brain, which ultimately produces the effect commonly known as a “runner’s high,” though you can achieve the same effect through any form of physical exercise.